cvs393/portfolio/README.md

 # build for production and launch server
 $ npm run build
 $ npm run start
+$ npm run deploy:firebase # packages current dev version for firebase and deploys it on the web
+$ npm run deploy #takes whatever build exists and deploys that on the web (faster)

 # generate static project
 $ npm run generate